‘Trainspotting 2’ Star Bradley Welsh Dead Of A Gunshot Wound In Edinburgh

-Scottish actor and boxing champion, Bradley Welsh was shot dead on an Edinburgh street following what local police are calling a “disturbance.”
+Scottish actor and boxing champion Bradley Welsh was shot dead on an Edinburgh street following what local police are calling a “disturbance.”

 PageSix says that Welsh, 42, was shot in the head on April 17 at 8 p.m. local time.
-The actor and British lightweight boxing champion played a gangland boss in the movie, Trainspotting 2.
+The actor and British lightweight boxing champion played a gangland boss in the movie Trainspotting 2.
 Welsh owned a gym in Edinburgh, Holyrood Boxing Gym, which offered programs to kids to help them stay out of trouble.

 Local authorities said that the shooting death is being called “suspicious.”